Director, Center for Diversity and Inclusion

 Hi!
-My name is Kellie Raffaelli (it rhymes) and I am one of the assistant directors of the Center for Diversity and Inclusion (CDI).
+My name is Kellie Raffaelli (it rhymes) and I am the Director of the Center for Diversity and Inclusion (CDI).
 I was born and raised in the Bronx, New York.
 After studying cultural anthropology and education, I’ve found the perfect home at CDI.

-I’m married to Richie, a local Yooper, and we have two beautiful daughters, Fiona and Lilyanna; we also have a border collie named Isabel.
+I’m married to Richie, a local Yooper, and we have two beautiful daughters, Fiona and Lilyanna; we also have a golden retriever named Charlie and a lab named Luna.
 I come from a very large, loud, talkative, and loving family who all still live in New York City.
 I love to travel and be outdoors.
 My family and I love camping, hiking, and kayaking.
 Before settling in the UP, my husband and I lived in Utah, New Mexico, Oregon, and Colorado.

 I am dedicated and deeply invested in seeing students succeed, not only academically and professionally but also as human beings.
 I love to encourage students to try new things, to set the bar high, and to celebrate all of their accomplishments.
 If you’re looking for a cheerleader, I’m your woman!